How to use a blog to get a good source of regular clients. Why it is a great marketing tool for a stable freelancing career

-The only thing clients know about freelancer from your online profile and samples.
+The only thing clients know about freelancers from your online profile and samples.

-The blog helps build the trust among the clients when they are able to see the things done by the freelancer or read about things done by a freelancer.
+The blog helps build trust among the clients when they can see the things done by the freelancer or read about it.

-A blog not only establishes your expertise in the subject matter but it also allows clients to get a quick overview of other areas of your expertise.
+A blog not only establishes your expertise in the subject matter.
+It also allows clients to get a quick overview of other areas of your knowledge.

 The best part of being a blogger is, you are seen as an expert on the subject matter.

-The important aspect is, if you have a blog and you prefer sharing content regularly, you will actually become an expert on the niche.
+The critical aspect is, if you have a blog and prefer sharing content regularly, it will make you an expert in the niche.

-As a blogger, it is easy for a freelancer to become an expert and this is one thing that can give you the much-needed edge over other freelancers for sure.
+As a blogger, it is easy for a freelancer to become an expert.
+It is one thing that can give you the much-needed edge over other freelancers for sure.

-Everytime you publish a new blog you generate an opportunity to grow your online business, help readers find who you are with an opportunity to convert them into a client.
+Every time you publish a new blog you generate an opportunity to grow your online business.
+Moreover, it helps readers find who you are and a chance to convert them into a client.
 But everyone who reads your blog may not be a potential client.
 There will be readers who want to connect with you purely for your opinions and ideas.

-As an example, if you are a PHP developer and blog about WordPress, you will not only connect with potential WordPress clients but also other WordPress developers who may be looking for what you have shared.
+As an example, a PHP developer blogging about WordPress.
+One can connect with potential WordPress clients but also other WordPress developers who may be looking for what has been shared on the blog.

 Once you are connected with like-minded people, it can open up many synergy opportunities.

-Recently, when I was looking for writers, I hired them from my IMTips readers itself.
+Recently, when I was looking for writers, I hired them from my IMTips readers themselves.

-So, blogs not only helps you build clients but it can also help you connect with like-minded people and help you in more than one way.
+So, blogs not only helps you build clients, but it can also help you connect with like-minded people and assist you in more than one way.

 4. New Businesses Opportunities

-As a blogger when you connect with your readers, it can help you explore new ideas and even venture out to other business areas which might eventually turn out to be completely new businesses.
+As a blogger when you connect with your readers, it can help you explore new ideas.
+Some bloggers even venture out to other business areas which eventually turn out to be entirely new businesses.

-I ventured few partnerships in the past with people I was connected via my forums or blogs.
-Some worked well and others failed miserably but the point is, it helped with new opportunities.
+I ventured a few partnerships in the past with people I connected via my forums or blogs.
+Some worked well, and others failed miserably, but the point is, it helped with new opportunities.

-As and when you are looking for new opportunities, your blogging community can help you with ideas as well as opportunities.
+As and when you are looking for new opportunities, the blogging community can help with ideas and opportunities.

-5. Opens Door to the World of SEO
+5. Opens the door to the World of SEO

-An informative blog gives Google the content to analyze and over time can help you rank well in search for many related keywords and terms.
+An informative blog gives Google the content to analyze.
+Overtime can help you rank well in search of many related keywords and terms.

 SEO as a source of clients is important because very few freelancers take that route.

-Google brings a lot of quality traffic to each one of my websites and it is one of the best sources of high paying clients for me.
+Google brings a lot of quality traffic to each of my websites.
+It is one of the best sources of high paying clients for me.
 Still, I see a lot of freelancers not willing to dedicate time and effort to build a blog.
 They are busy trying out different online sites and create profiles to attract clients but do not consider blogging

-Setting up a freelance profile on distinct websites is a good approach to start with but once you establish yourself as an experienced freelancer, it becomes important to have other sources where you aren’t pulling clients but clients are coming your way.
+Setting up a freelance profile on distinct websites is the right approach.
+Once you establish yourself as an experienced freelancer, it becomes essential to have other sources where you aren’t pulling clients, but clients are coming your way.

-A blog is still the most useful tools (even in the age of social media) to spread the word about your services and build a brand online.
+A blog is still the most useful tool (even in the age of social media) to spread the word about your services and create an online brand.